Stress is a state of worry.

 Now, imagine feeling like this all the time.

-Today I’ll share with you some of what I’ve learned on stress and how to mitigate its harmful effects.
+Today I’ll share with you some of what I’ve learned on stress, and how to mitigate its harmful effects.

 The biological purpose of stress is to help an organism survive by forcing it to adapt quickly to any physical or environmental pressure.

-Acute stress involves an urgent, quick danger that activates the fight-or-flight response of our sympathetic nervous system.
+Acute stress involves an urgent, quick danger that activates the fight or flight response of our sympathetic nervous system.

 This system redirects our energy to the bodily systems most useful for fighting or escaping.

-But what happens when that response gets overextended?
+What happens when that response gets overextended?

-Things like an unhappy marriage, poverty, childhood trauma, major life events, or a high-stress job can cause chronic stress.
+Things like an unhappy marriage, poverty, childhood trauma, major life events, or a high stress job can cause chronic stress.

 But even smaller, daily stressors can lead to chronic stress.